Quantum Black Hole as a Harmonic Oscillator from the Perspective of the Minimum Uncertainty Approach: Black hole as harmonic oscillator

-The equation \eqref{eq:Black_hol_Area_quantiz} implies that the area of the quantum black hole is quantized and proportional to the Planck length, where $n$ is a quantum number with values $n=0, 1, 2,\cdots$.
-This result coincides with those obtained in \cite{bekenstein1998quantum,PhysRevD.57.4899,obregon2001entropy}.
+This result has two important implications.
+First, it demonstrates that the area spectrum—and consequently, the energy (or mass) of the black hole—is bounded from below, ensuring positivity and, therefore, stability.
+Second, the spectrum given in \eqref{eq:Black_hol_Area_quantiz} is quantized and proportional to the square of the Planck length.
 On the other hand, given the quantization of the area \eqref{eq:Black_hol_Area_quantiz}, the Schwarzschild radius must also be quantized due to the relation $A_s(n)=4\pi R_s^2(n)$, and consequently the mass $M(n)$ of the black hole.
 Thus, from \eqref{eq:Black_hol_Area_quantiz} we obtain

-which implies that the radial coordinate inside the black hole will be constrained between $0$ and $R_s(n)$.
+In our case, we are working in the semiclassical limit \( R_s \gg \ell_{\mathrm{Pl}} \), which in turn implies considering large values of the black hole mass \( M \).
+According to equation \eqref{eq:Cuantiz_Schwar_radius}, \( M \) is quantized and depends on the quantum number \( n \), which means that transitions between different states must also occur in discrete steps.
+Consequently, large values of \( M \) correspond to large values of \( n \).
+In this regime, the area spectrum in equation \eqref{eq:Black_hol_Area_quantiz} reduces to \( A_s(n) = 32\pi n \, \ell_{\mathrm{Pl}}^2 \), a result that agrees with those obtained in~\cite{bekenstein1998quantum,PhysRevD.57.4899,PhysRevD.54.4982,obregon2001entropy} within the WKB approximation.
+Moreover, the Schwarzschild radius in equation \eqref{eq:Cuantiz_Schwar_radius} asymptotically becomes \( R_s^2 = 8n \, \ell_{\mathrm{Pl}}^2 \).
+For higher energy states, the radius increases proportionally to the Planck length.

-Although we have found the wave function of the interior of a Schwarzschild black hole in standard quantum mechanics as a function of the momentum variable $p_x$, more direct physical information about the black hole can be obtained from configuration variable $x$, as the variable $x$ is related to the radius of the black hole by \eqref{eq:Change}.
-It is therefore convenient to change the representation by performing a standard Fourier transform
+Although we have obtained the wave function for the interior of a Schwarzschild black hole under standard quantization in terms of the momentum variable \( p_x \), more direct physical insights about the hole can be gained from the configuration variable \( x \), since \( x \) is related to the black hole radius through \eqref{eq:Change}.
+Therefore, it is convenient to switch to the configuration-space representation by performing a standard Fourier transform of the form

-The Fourier transformation of \eqref{eq:Usual_Solut_1} into position space can be achieved using the exponential generating function of the Hermite polynomials.
-Then, from \eqref{eq:Usual_Fourie_trans} one have
+It should be noted that the range of the variable \( p_x \) is \( -\infty < p_x < \infty \).
+The Fourier transform of \eqref{eq:Usual_Solut_1} into configuration space can be performed using the exponential generating function of the Hermite polynomials.
+Then, from \eqref{eq:Usual_Fourie_trans}, one obtains

-It is our interest to derive the wave function in terms of the variable $a$, arising from the modification in \eqref{eq:Change}, given that the metric components \eqref{eq:sch-inter_a} are expressed in terms of this variable.
-So, we obtain